Ace1928/ollama_toolkit/docs/system_api.md

 - **Recursive Refinement**: Each operation builds upon the previous with mathematical precision
 - **Velocity as Intelligence**: Optimized for rapid state transitions with minimal overhead

-By maintaining awareness of the system state, Ollama Toolkit creates a foundationally sound basis for all higher-level operations.
+By maintaining awareness of the system state, Ollama Forge creates a foundationally sound basis for all higher-level operations.

 ## Platform Compatibility